Iqmaa/A_Collection_Of_Free_Tech_Resources/README.md

 * **Machine Learning and Artificial Intelligence(ML/AI)**

-    this is all about
+    Artificial Intelligence is a field that aims to get machines close to human-like intelligence.
+Machine Learning is a branch of artificial intelligence that specialises on training these machines to learn from data without being explicitly programmed.

-learn more about what ML is about here
+learn more about what ML is about [here](https://iqmacodes.hashnode.dev/what-is-machine-learning)

----

 ## Contributing

 your input is highly anticipated and essential to this project.
 If you have resources that have helped you in your journey that are not here, feel free to create a pull request and add your resource so we can check it out! .

-p.s - make sure you do this with the format of the project in mind??
+p.s - make sure you do this with the format of the project in mind

----

 Don't forget to star the repo and share it to help others with the resources !